Treating Debris of Historical Value after an Earthquake

 Over the last thousand years, at least 2,500 earthquakes with a magnitude greater than 5 have hit Italy.
 At least 15 have had catastrophic consequences, causing over 120,000 victims.

 Such tragedies have led Italy to develop a cutting-edge methodology for the management, selection and reuse of debris of cultural interest.
-This approach, has been illustrated in the December 2024 Issue of the Technical bulletin of the PROCULTHER-NET 2 Project.
+This approach, has been illustrated in the article “Earthquake debris of cultural interest: the Italian methodology for their management, selection and reuse” published in the December 2024 Issue of the Technical bulletin of the PROCULTHER-NET 2 Project.

-The methodology is based on a classification of debris into three types:
+Following the 2016 earthquake, the methodology adopted by the Cultural Heritage experts is based on a classification of debris into three types:

 • Type A: debris with a high historical-artistic value, such as fragments of frescoes, sculptures, decorative architectural elements.